Mozilla-Ocho/Didthis/integrations/mobile-app/README.md

 ### Quick start

 - Follow the [installation docs for Expo](https://docs.expo.dev/get-started/installation/)
-- Install mobile dev tools (i.e. Xcode and Android SDK) - TODO: elaborate on this
 - Ensure you have an instance of [the Didthis server stack](github.com/mozilla-Ocho/h3y) running locally.
 - Find the IP address and port of the web server (e.g. `192.168.0.104:3000`)
 - Start the Expo bundler and substitute your server's address as `EXPO_PUBLIC_SITE_BASE_URL`